PacketFabric/terraform-connectivity-cloud-router-nia/example/README.md

 cd /home/ubuntu/sync-tasks/packetFabric-cloud-router;../../terraform destroy
 ```

-10. Confirm the PacketFabric Cloud Router has been deleted and the `nginx-aws` isn't registered anymore in Consul.
+10. Confirm the PacketFabric Cloud Router has been deleted and the `nginx-aws` isn't registered anymore in Consul and everything has been removed in AWS and Google (especially the AWS Direct Connect Gateway Associations which can take up to 20min to be removed).

 11. Destroy the rest of the demo infra.